September 15, 2016

 Fatigue is one of the key signs of dehydration; for those that feel constantly fatigued, it’s ideal to drink plenty of water before you start reaching for caffeine pick-me-ups (which can dehydrate you even further).
 Proper water intake alone can provide significant energy levels.

 Kidney stones are caused by increased mineral deposits in the urinary tract.
-And while a number of things can lead to their development, some studies suggest that by increasing the amount of water that you drink on a regular basis, you can help to prevent the recurrence of kidney stones.
+And while a number of things can lead to their development, some studies suggest that by increasing the amount of water that you drink on a regular basis, you may help prevent the recurrence of kidney stones.
 The theory says that the increased fluids will dilute the mineral buildup that would otherwise crystallize and create stones.

 Constipation can also be relieved by a greater intake of water.
 In fact, some studies have found that dehydration can lead to an increased risk of constipation—whereas water can help dissolve fats and fiber within the intestinal tract, helping make it easier to go.